You data will never be profiled for advertising or marketing purposes. Its sole purpose is to give coaches more information about their players.

-2.3 Billing Activation.
-After the evaluation period has passed, User and Organisation Account usage is compared to the thresholds set out below.
-When at least one threshold usage level is met, the Account is activated for billing.
-At this point, the User, or Organisational User(s) with billing responsibility, is notified via the platform with a request for payment.
+2.3 Gold Subscription.
+After the evaluation period has passed, where the club, academy or school operates more than one team, the Account is activated for billing and is notified via the platform with a request for payment.

 Receipts will be issued for all payments received by SURPASSPORT and will be sent by email to User who made the payment.

 2.6 Payment Terms.
 The subscription period is one month and payment is due within 7 days of notice.
 Additional billing notifications will trigger monthly thereafter, with unpaid subscription fees accruing against the User or Organisation’s account.
 Accrued balances must be cleared in addition to any current subscription amounts or annual prepayments.